ahoward/sekrets/README.md

 ```
 Creates a new encrypted file called 'zendesk.yml.enc'

-# Accessing secrets in your application code
+# Accessing secrets in your Rails App
+Now that you have files encrypted, here's how to access them in your app.

 ## (Step 1) Set a variable
 ```